New Zealand 3 week itinerary with a baby

 Day 1 – Nelson and Centre of New Zealand

 Nelson itself is quite a large town and although not as pretty as the likes of Queenstown, it still has lots to offer.
 Grab a coffee and walk to the Centre of New Zealand.
-Technically (and confusingly!) not actually the centre, this hilly walk is still worth it for great views across the area.
+Technically (and confusingly!) not actually the centre, but this hilly walk is still worth it for great views across the area.

 Day 2 – Wine tasting and Mapua